Office of the Comptroller of the Currency (OCC), Treasury.

 An agency may not conduct or sponsor, and a respondent is not required to respond to, an information collection unless the information collection displays a currently valid OMB control number.

 Comments submitted in response to this notice will be summarized and/or included in the request for OMB approval.
-All comments will become a Start Printed Page 16477matter of public record.
+All comments become a matter of public record.
 Comments are invited on:

-(a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information has practical utility;
+(a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility;

 (c) Ways to enhance the quality, utility, and clarity of the information to be collected;